samthebest/dump/agile-data-and-tdd.md

  - No redundant tests that test trivial code
  - **Low level** design is elegant, minimal in number of classes & methods, terse, concrete and optimizable

+#### Ensure a simple automatic test at the entry point exists

+So before you can write a test for your entry point, you need to ensure what you are going to do is going to have an entry point.
+In the world of the notebooks, shells and labs, like iPython, iScala, iSpark, R Studio, ScalaLab, Jupyter, HUE, Zeplin, Intellij worksheets, bash, spark-shell, scala shell, python shell etc, we don't really have an entry point.
+This is wrong, it's wrong for the following reasons

+1. There is no such thing as doing something once, you or someone else will always want to do it again
+2. Your output, your business value, has a dependency on a software environment
+3. It is now difficult for non-data proffesionals to use your code

+In essence you are coupling your output to yourself and your environment.
+Use the environment to write the code, but plan to deliver something independent of that environment.

+For example suppose you are going to compute some basic insights, like what is the prior or a chart of how the prior changes week on week.
+Use the environment to write the code that transforms and counts up the data, use the environment to choose the colours, the chart, the scale, etc - play, interact, fiddle.
+But before you do that think about an entry point and a simple test for that entry point.
+Suppose you decide on a python script that outputs a jpg, then write what I'm going to coin the *zeros test*:

+**Zeros Test**: Your application returns zero exit code and produces an output of non-zero size.

+You can also use the zeros test for Big Data jobs, like Spark and Hadoop jobs.
+Similarly you might use HUE or something to write an SQL query, but be sure to put that query into a script and commit it to a repository.

+#### Threshold Based Tests For Performance

+Model evaluation or even speed benchmarks.

+#### Slow Tests & Distribution Tests

+Nightly runs, understand your job, does it downscale?
+If so run on a larger dev cluster.
+Use samples for E2E tests.

+For complicated Big Data applications using complex multi-threading, write a single threaded version and run it on a sample, then test the outputs are the same.

+#### Avoid and Decouple Hacking Languages

+- Large cluster for dev, down scale for prod
+- Decouple your ETL from your model and from your evaluation framework and use TSVs to interface between them.
+Then you can use a real language for as much as possible.
+By real langue I mean a statically typed language, Java, Scala, C#, Julia, TypeScript, etc, and if you are in dealing with Big Data you will want to use Scala.
+Unlike in R and Python, when you write some code in a typed language you know what it does.
+There are still notebooks for Scala, (LINKS), but you will find you do not need notebooks for much other than visualization - you do not need to run your code to know what it's doing in a statically typed world.
+Anyway by using a real language you also get all the powerful testing frameworks, and you will need to write much less tests.
+Only use scripting languages for just that, scripting, short one page scripts that call some scikit learn library that hasn't been written in Java or Scala yet.